minetest-mods/intllib/README.txt

   # Lines beginning with a pound sign are comments and are effectively ignored
   # by the reader.
 Note that comments only span until the end of the line;
   # there's no support for multiline comments.
-  Blank lines not containing an equals sign are also ignored.
   Hello, World! = Hola, Mundo!
-  String with\nnewlines and \ttabs = Cadena con\nsaltos de linea y\ttabuladores
+  String with\nnewlines = Cadena con\nsaltos de linea
   String with an \= equals sign = Cadena con un signo de \= igualdad

 Since there's currently no portable way to detect the language, this library